Here are eleven comical tips on how not to use Twitter.

 5. You must learn how to spam.

-6. Set up an automated welcome Direct Message to greet your new followers.
+6. When you find people, set up an automated welcome Direct Message to greet your new followers.

 Say something like, ‘I’m a complete idiot and have sent this to annoy the crap out of you.
 Oh and BUY MY BOOK.’
-You’ll have your precious new followers lurching for the ‘block’ button in seconds.
+You’ll have your precious new followers lurching for the ‘block this user’ button in seconds.
 What success!

 7. Follow all the celebrities.